-When you think of a multivendor marketplace, picture it as a large one-stop online store (eCommerce platform) with multiple shops selling a range of goods/services.
+When you think of a multi vendor marketplace, picture it as a large one-stop online store (eCommerce platform) with multiple shops selling a range of goods/services.
 These shops belong to various sellers that may be based at similar or different geographical locations.
+Multi vendor marketplace software is a platform that allows multiple vendors to sell their products or services in one centralized online marketplace.
 In simpler words, it is the digital version of your regular shopping mall, featuring all kinds of consumer products/services.

 One of the best examples of such a marketplace is Amazon.
 The popular online shopping site boasts of an extensive product catalogue from diverse vendors, including everything from fashion to tech items to books.